Reporting Information for FSL Accountability and to Community Standards:

 To report a possible crime, contact the UIC Police at 312-355-5555 (on campus) or the Chicago Police Department at 911 (off-campus).

-To explore your reporting options or ask questions in a confidential setting, contact Confidential Advisor, Chorlatte Mack, in the Office for Access and Equity at 312-996-8670 or the Confidential Advisor and confidential advocates at Campus Advocacy Network at 312-413-8206.
+To explore your reporting options or ask questions in a confidential setting, contact Confidential Advisor, Chorlatte Mack, in the Office for Access and Equity at 312-996-8670 or the Confidential Advisor and confidential advocates at Campus Advocacy Network (CAN) at 312-413-8206.

 If you are a Campus Security Authority (CSA), complete the Anonymous Crime Report Form: Crime Report Form.